Click the tablets.

 Herry Bannister groped his way along the cramped tunnel, guided only by his helmet beam in the pitch black.
 Being six foot two, he had to crouch.
 He blinked sweat from his eyes.
-Behind him, a second beam lit up Herry’s rucksack on his back.
+Behind him, a second beam lit up Herry’s back.
 This belonged to Robbie Prendergast, Herry’s 40-year-old assistant, also sweating.
-Walls were rough, the floor an uneven mixture of compacted earth and rocks.
+The walls were rough, the floor an uneven mixture of compacted earth and rocks.
 This was no official corridor, but a secret decoy.

 Robbie shuddered at the sea of distressed bones stretching beyond his beam.
 Herry set off without a second thought, but Robbie glanced behind him at the rope, their link to safety.
 They picked their way through the dead.
 Robbie crunched fingers underfoot, accidentally.
 “Sorry,” he whispered.